 General observations

 Nearly all the peak equivalent widths of the emission lines we track decrease with time when we adopt any of the four evolutionary tracks.
-This is unsurprising considering the general decrease of high-energy photons with later ages (further discussed in § 3.1.1) The continuous star formation models give similar results to zero-age instantaneous models.
-This is because the model atmospheres for the continuous star formation show little change in spectral slope as a function of cluster age.
-Thus, their overall emission is maintained through age.
+This is unsurprising considering the general decrease of high-energy photons with later ages (discussed in § 3.1.1) Since the model atmospheres for the continuous star formation show little change in spectral slope as a function of cluster age, the continuous star formation models give similar results to zero-age instantaneous models.
 However, the instantaneous models, as evident in Figure 2, give few high-energy photons at ages greater than 6 Myr and consequently, emission lines’ peaks decrease.

-When comparing only the two continuous tracks, there is little observable difference.
-High ionization emission lines are the main exceptions to this trend (e.g. Ne III λ3343, Ne V λ3426, and He II λ4686).
-For example, Ne V λ3426 does not emit with either if the Geneva tracks.
-When the Padova tracks (instantaneous or continuous) are adopted, Ne V λ3426 emits, beginning at 2 Myr.
+When comparing only the two continuous evolution tracks, there is little observable difference.
+High ionization emission lines are the main exceptions to this trend.
+For example, He II λ4686 emits little with either of the Geneva tracks, dying off after 4 Myr.
+When the Padova continuous track is adopted, He II λ4686 emits well after 4 Myr.

-When comparing only the two instantaneous evolutionary tracks, we observe that most emission lines’ emission dies off after 5 – 8 Myr.
-The Geneva instantaneous track generally tends to produce stronger emission than the Padova instantaneous track, likely due to its incorporation of rotation.
+When comparing only the two instantaneous evolutionary tracks, we observe that most emission lines die off after 5 – 8 Myr.
+The Geneva instantaneous track tends to produce stronger emission than the Padova instantaneous track, likely due to its incorporation of rotation.
 Nonetheless, the Padova instantaneous track produces more emission of high-ionization emission lines.
-For example, though the optical lines [N II] λ5755, [O 1] λ5577, [O III] λ007, and [S II] λ6720 are all stronger with the Geneva track, is stronger with the Padova track.
-Let us now turn to analyzing the SED trends by age of the starburst (the following discussion is modeled after Leitherer 2004).
+For example, though the optical lines [O 1] λ5577, [N II] λ5755, [O III] λ5007, and [S II] λ6720 are all stronger with the Geneva track, while [He II] 4686 is stronger with the Padova continuous track.
+Like Leitherer (2004), let us now turn to analyzing the SED trends by age of the starburst.

 4.3.1 0-2 Myr